umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 - Text Color
 - Redirect URL (This is where you decide where the users are redirected to after they log in)

-Below you can see what the login widget could look like at the front end.
+Below you can see what the widget could look like at the front end.
 ![movePage.jpg](images/login-prompt.png)